The page provides you with an overview of the different installations options you can use when installing Config Connector.

-You can install Config Connector in one of the following ways:
+You can install Config Connector in one of two ways:

-GKE Workload Identity allows you to bind a Kubernetes service account to a Google service account (GSA).
-Config Connector then uses the Kubernetes service account (KSA) within your cluster to create new resources.
-Config Connector can only create resources with the roles granted the GSA.
+If you want to install Config Connector on GKE clusters, Workload Identity is the recommended approach.
+Workload Identity binds a Kubernetes service account to a Google service account.
+Config Connector then uses the Kubernetes service account within your cluster to create new resources.
+Config Connector can only create resources with the roles that you grant the Google service account.

 Choose namespaced mode if you: